-- Ensure that notification messages are defined for rules and activated. - For real-time monitoring policies, check that notification of the right operators is turned on.
-Operators are addressees of InTrust notification messages.
+- Ensure that notification messages are defined for rules and activated. - For real-time monitoring policies, check that notification of the right recipients is turned on.

 For an example of the described configuration, see the Checking Policy Compliance topic.
 For other settings, such as configuring response actions and scheduling monitoring, refer to the InTrust documentation.